 CRITERIA for EVALUATION

-• Clearly states the problem or issue being investigated, as well as its relevance to practicing/applied anthropology.
+• The paper clearly states the problem or issue being investigated, as well as its relevance to practicing/applied anthropology.

-• Clearly states the practical implications of the research for addressing or understanding real-world problems, and discusses recommendations, appropriate solutions, or outcomes.
+• The paper clearly states the practical implications of the research for addressing or understanding real-world problems, and discusses recommendations, appropriate solutions, or outcomes.

-• Considers arguments that potentially undermine the position being supported, and acknowledges both their plausibility and their limitations.
+• The paper considers any arguments that potentially undermine the position being supported, and acknowledges both their plausibility and their limitations.

-The deadline for submission for the next award will be posted on this site in early 2013.
-Papers must be submitted via email by the deadline to the NAPA Student Representative at firstname.lastname@example.org.
+The deadline for 2014 submissions is still to be announced.
+Deadlines are typically in early summer.
+Papers must be submitted via email by the deadline to the NAPA Student Representative at email@example.com.
 For more information on the award, contact the student representative at this email address.